branjames117/horiseon-accessibility-refactor/README.md

 ## Usage

 Upload HTML source code and asset files to hosting service such as GitHub Pages.

 ![Screenshot](./assets/images/screenshot..png)

 ## Credits

-Vanderbilt Coding Boot Camp provided the initial source code.
+Vanderbilt Coding Boot Camp provided the initial source code to be refactored.

 ## License